Daily-Illini/illinois-app/README.md

 # Illinois App
-The official mobile app of the University of Illinois.
+The official mobile app of the University of Illinoise.
 Powered by the [Rokwire Platform](https://rokwire.org/).

 ## Requirements